 - The human body makes a lot of spit.
 Your body produces about a quart of saliva every day, which is about 10,000 gallons over a lifetime.
 While that fact is absolutely gross to think about, saliva is important to your overall health.
 It helps make food easier to swallow and has enzymes to stimulate digestion.
 Saliva also helps sweep away any remaining food bits.
 One interesting fact about saliva is that it contains calcium and phosphate, which can help neutralize the acids in plaque that damage and decay teeth.

-If it has been more than a year since your last dental checkup, it’s time for you to schedule an appointment at %BUSINESS% in %CITY%.
+If it has been more than a year since your last dental checkup, it’s time for you to schedule an appointment at Foothill Dental Care in Livermore.
 No matter your age, getting a teeth cleaning and oral check-up can help you prevent bacteria buildup in the mouth and help you maintain overall health.
 You should also visit your dentist for dental problems like a lingering toothache or bleeding gums.
-Call %BUSINESS% today at %PHONE% to schedule an appointment today.
+Call Foothill Dental Care today at (925) 961-5484 to schedule an appointment today.